I went to the Highgate area of London last week, trying to suck the last dregs out of summer before it disappears into Autumn.

 It always strikes me as strange; we’re only in travelzone three and yet it feels like a quaint old English village.
-Until you notice the million-pound-plus price tag on the properties, and then you realize this must be London after all.
+Then you notice the million-pound-plus price tag on the properties, and then you realise this must be London after all.

-Highgate still has many small, independent shops and does preserve much of its village feel.
-In a large part this is because it is fiercely guarded by a conservation body, who seek to protect it from conglomerates and so maintain the whole villagey thing.
+Highgate still has many small, independent shops and does preserve much of its village-y feel.
+In a large part this is because it is fiercely guarded by a conservation body, who protect it from conglomerates and so maintain the whole village thing.

-It’s no wonder the area is choc-o-bloc with people from TV and film world: Annie Lenox and Sting are amongst its more well-known residents.
+It’s no wonder the area is chockablock with people from the TV and film world: Annie Lenox and Sting are amongst its more well-known residents.

 Other famous connections include Richard Whittington (who became better known by the name Dick Whittington, immortalized every year in English pantomime), who travelled down to London to seek fame and fortune, along with his cat.
 Legend has it that he was stood on Highgate hill when he heard Bow bells beckoning him back to the city, where he became Lord Mayor.

 On swearing this oath you are awarded privileges such as being able to throw a pig out of a ditch if you need a ditch to sleep in.
-Also if you have no money you are allowed free drinks, although I wouldn’t try it if I were you.
+Also, if you have no money you are allowed free drinks, although I wouldn’t try it if I were you.
 It is largely symbolic and I doubt too many landlords would honour it.
-It is mostly, I suspect, something done to encourage tourism, but still interesting if you come across it.

-Highgate cemetery is worth a visit too.
-It costs four pounds to go in and wander around and contains a virtual who’s who of famous dead people.
-Karl Marx is its most famous resident, but it also has sex pistol founder Malcolm McLaren, Jeremy Beadle (who?
+This is worth a visit too.
+It costs £4 to go in and wander around and the cemetery contains a virtual who’s who of famous dead people.
+Karl Marx is one of its most famous residents, but it also has Sex Pistol founder Malcolm McLaren, Jeremy Beadle (who?
 Clearly you’re not a fan of British ‘light entertainment’ TV) and Sir Ralph Richardson, amongst many other known names.